1 - Big Little Lies - by Liane Moriarty

 Includes a promotional code to gain exclusive online access to the new comprehensive love languages assessment.

-# 2 - Launch - by Jeff Walker
+# 2 - The 10-Day Green Smoothie Cleanse - by JJ Smith

 # 3 - Everything I Need to Know I Learned From a Little Golden Book - by Diane E. Muldrow